 As a father has compassion on his children, so the LORD has compassion on those who fear him; for he knows how we are formed, he remembers that we are dust.
 (Psalm 103:8-14, NIV)

 God shows his compassionate love to a broken and remorseful king.
-This same love is what he shows to everyone who will genuinely turn from his sins and seek the LORD for forgiveness. (more...).
+This same love is what he shows to everyone who will turn from his sins and seek the LORD for forgiveness (more...).

-When we are compassionate to those who are genuinely sorry for their sins, we are like God.
+When we are compassionate to those who are sorry for their sins, we are like God.

-Perhaps commenting on this, the Psalmist says, “God ... redeems your life from the pit and crowns you with love and compassion” (Psalm 103:4, NIV).
-David further praises the LORD, saying,
+The Psalmist said, “God ... redeems your life from the pit and crowns you with love and compassion” (Psalm 103:4, NIV).
+David further exalts the LORD, saying,

 O LORD, the king rejoices in your strength.
 How great is his joy in the victories you give!
 You have granted him the desire of his heart and have not withheld the request of his lips.